ONJoseph/internship/README.md

 Our mission is to build efficient, scalable systems that connect the power of technology with the needs of governments and organizations.

 **Proven Results**
-We’ve partnered with leading public and private entities to deliver real-world solutions that drive measurable impact.
+We’ve partnered with public and private entities to deliver real-world solutions that drive measurable impact.

 **Empowering Teams**
-We equip our clients and collaborators with tools that work, empowering them to achieve their goals confidently.
+We equip collaborators with tools that work, enabling them to achieve their goals confidently.

 ---